About Fair Station | Montpelier, IA | Central Iowa

 Members of the International Brotherhood of Boilermakers — including Local 27 (St. Louis, Missouri) — maintained boilers, pressure vessels, and related components at power generating facilities throughout the region.
 Boilermakers Local 27 has represented workers at Missouri River and Mississippi River corridor power plants for decades, and members are reported to have been dispatched to Iowa facilities during major outages and construction projects:

-• Reportedly working inside boiler fireboxes allegedly lined with asbestos-containing refractory cement, including products supplied by W.R.
-Grace and Combustion Engineering
+• Reportedly working inside boiler fireboxes allegedly lined with asbestos-containing refractory cement, including products supplied by and

 • Repairing tube sheets, drums, and headers with asbestos-containing materials